iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 If you use GitLab you can use the `--native` option to upload to GitLab instead.

-It would be nice to be able to offer an alternative link so if you're interested, a PR would be awesome! :blush:
+It would be nice to be able to offer an alternative link so if you're interested, a PR for [this issue](https://github.com/iterative/cml/issues/291) would be awesome! :blush:

 ### [Q: Is CML used for creating the MLOps workflows, like Apache Airflow?](https://discord.com/channels/485586884165107732/728693131557732403/866624571519664128)

 This is a really good question @Ravi Kumar!

 CML is intended to augment existing CI/CD engines like GitHub Actions or GitLab CI/CD, not replace them.
 It's a lightweight wrapper and not a complete replacement workflow ecosystem like Airflow.
 We don't like reinventing working wheels.

 ### [Q: Does CML have the ability to cope with long-running instances, e.g. launching an AWS instance via GitHub Actions that lasts more than 72 hours?](https://discord.com/channels/485586884165107732/728693131557732403/866730530262351873)

 Once the GitHub Actions limit of 72 hours is reached for self-hosted runners, CML will handle restarting the Action and reconnecting to the runner.
 Meanwhile, on GitLab there is no time limit to circumvent for self-hosted runners.

 Thanks @sergechuvakin!